redis/mcp-redis/README.md

 ### VS Code with GitHub Copilot

-To use the Redis MCP Server with VS Code, you must nable the [agent mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode) tools.
+To use the Redis MCP Server with VS Code, you must enable the [agent mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode) tools.
 Add the following to your `settings.json`:

 ```json
 {